zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Backwards compatibility
 =======================

 This proposal intentionally creates what is known as a "bilateral hard fork" between pre-Overwinter software and Overwinter compatible software.
 Use of this new transaction format requires that all network participants upgrade their software to a compatible version within the upgrade window.
 Pre-Overwinter software will treat Overwinter transactions as invalid.
 Overwinter compatible software will reject legacy transactions.
-Once Overwinter has activated, nodes will only accept transactions based upon supported branch id and transaction versions.
+Once Overwinter has activated, nodes will only accept transactions based upon supported transaction version numbers and recognized version group ids.

 Reference Implementation